sylvia-dee/PRYSM/README.md

 Testing
 ---------------------------
 From the examples/ directory, run each of the example driver scripts:
-./cellulose_driver.py
-./speleo_driver.py
-./icecore_driver.py
-./coral_driver.py
+python icecore_driver.py

-This will create output files:
+This will create numpy array output files in examples/results/:
-XXXXX
+ice_Xn.npy

 To plot (requires matplotlib):
-XXXXX
+python plot_icecore_example.py